 TCP-connection for both terminations are setup in parallel

-TCP-connection released by remote TCP-endpoint of termination T1; application data may still flow from UE-Y to UE-X1.
+TCP-connection released by remote TCP-endpoint of termination T1; application data may still flow from UE-Y to UE-X.

 II.2.2 Establishment

 Figure II.2 illustrates a traffic flow example concerning the establishment of an end-to-end TCP connection between UE-X and UE-Y, which relates to two TCP connection segments from H.248 MG perspective (due to TCP proxy mode).